nithinkr1shna/nithinkr1shna.github.io/_posts/2017-04-26-erlang-functional-programming-language.markdown

 {% endhighlight %}

-we can convert the above sequentialcode to concurrent like
+we can convert the above sequential code to concurrent like,

 {% highlight erlang %}